remy/remysharp.com/public/drafts/on-the-react-bandwagon.md

 It was only until I had read through and understood a decent portion of jQuery's source code did I understand that it was borrowing the array `push` method to push elements into an object.
 Or why modifying `jQuery.fn.plugin = bar` would upgrade _all_ jQuery instances.

-Abstraction are everywhere, so I believe you either have to accept that you don't fully understand what's going on under the hood (this is how I feel about Next.js right now, because I've not reviewed any of the source), or you do a little research to understand how the fundamentals work.
+Abstraction is everywhere, so I believe you either have to accept that you don't fully understand what's going on under the hood (this is how I feel about Next.js right now, because I've not reviewed any of the source), or you do a little research to understand how the fundamentals work.

 For me, reading [this post](http://jlongster.com/Removing-User-Interface-Complexity,-or-Why-React-is-Awesome) was an excellent resource.
 Also some reading or videos (sorry, no good links) about the Virtual DOM helps a great deal.

 ### What stacktraces?

+I've had mixed experience with stacktraces and React.
+In fact, the current version of CRA comes with a really good error reporting system that gives me both the source trace (which is often useless to me), but also offers a mapped trace (showing my original code), and rather magically clicking on the line will jump open to Sublime in the file and line in question.
+All this is overlayed in the browser window and can be dismissed if I want to ignore the error and continue with the app.

+However, I've also experienced the version of reporting that's so abstracted from my code and original source that the only clues I have to the location of the error is by asking myself: what did I just change?
+Frustratingly Next.js (at present) suffers from this in my experience with it.

+I'd also say, if I didn't have CRA to build my initial setup, I'd likely be in a mess of abstracted stacktraces.

+Sadly I've had poor experience of error reporting in production.
+Sourcemaps seem to never really help me, and I'm left attempting to diagnose issues based on a hot mess of useless traces.
+I expect that this is another learning curve or tool or something that I need to discover.

+All in all, it's not absolutely terrible, but for me, that's entirely down to CRA.

 ### All the scaffolding